domoritz/leaflet-locatecontrol/README.md

 Run the demo locally with `grunt serve` and then open [localhost:9000/demo/index.html](http://localhost:9000/demo/index.html).

 To generate the minified JS and CSS files, use [grunt](http://gruntjs.com/getting-started) and run `grunt`.
+However, don't include new minified files or a new version as part of a pull request.

+## Making a release (only core developer)

 A new version is released with `grunt bump:minor`.
-However, don't include new minified files or a new version as part of a pull request.
+Then recompile the JS/CSS with `grunt` and commit the changes into the previous commit with `git commit -a --amend`.
+Then push the new code with `git push` and publish to npm with `npm publish`.

 ## Thanks